sueswe/runcmd-go/README.md

 runcmd, written in Go.

-Used for logging for automation.
+Used for logging in automation and batch processing, etc.

 ## Usage